Ernesto Mastrángelo

 Mastrángelo (nicknamed Héber) started his career in 1968 with Atlanta.
 In 1972, he joined River Plate but he never won any titles during his time with the club.
 He joined Unión de Santa Fe in 1975, but in early 1976 he was signed by River Plate's eternal rivals Boca Juniors.

 During his time with Boca, Mastrángelo scored 56 goals in 134 games in all competitions.
 He won a number of titles with the club including three league titles and two consecutive Copa Libertadores championships.

-He was twice Boca's top scoring player, in 1977 and 1979, he retired in 1981 after the team won the Metropolitano championship.
+Mastrángelo was twice Boca's top scoring player, in 1977 and 1979, he retired in 1981 after the team won the Metropolitano championship.

+Ernesto Mastrángelo died from idiopathic pulmonary fibrosis in Buenos Aires, on 22 July 2023, at the age of 75.